meraki/automation-scripts/README.md

 **migrate_networks:** Copies networks from one organization to another.
 See script opening comments for list of supported features.

 **movedevices.py:** This script that can be used to move all devices from one organization to another.
 The script will only process devices that are part of a network.
 The networks of the source org need to exist in the destination org too.
 Use copynetworks.py if needed to create them.

-**mx_fwrules_to_csv.py:** A simple example showing how to use the Meraki Dashboard API library to GET MX L3 firewall rules from a provided network and output to CSV.

 **mx_firewall_control/mxfirewallcontrol.py:** Script to display, modify and create backups of MX Layer 3 firewall rulesets.
 Can be used as a command line utility or a backend process for a custom management portal.
 See also mxfirewallcontrol_manual.pdf and mxfirewallcontrol_example_input_file.txt in this directory.